ezEngine/docs/docs/runtime/world/component-managers.md

 # Component Managers

-A component manager is a [world module](world-modules.md) whose purpose it is to create, store and update [components (TODO)](components.md) of a single type.
+A component manager is a [world module](world-modules.md) whose purpose it is to create, store and update [components](components.md) of a single type.
 For every component type, there is exactly one component manager to handle that type.

 ## Simple Component Managers